Timothy C. Hain, MD•Most recent update: May 16, 2020

 The location of the otolithic apparatus in the ear is shown in the illustrations above.
 Thinking physiologically, one might conjecture that inversion illusions should be a result of saccule disturbances.
 Also, unilateral disturbances of otolith function should, in theory at least, only cause tilts of the world.
 However, one might conjecture based on experiences of normal persons, that any disorder that increase the uncertainty of processes that estimate orientation to vertical, might also be associated at least occasionally with inversion illusions.

 Otoliths pathways extend in the brainstem from the 8th nerve entry zone in the medulla, upwards to the cerebellum, the oculomotor nuclei, and end in temporal cortex close to auditory cortex.
-Discrete lesions of the brainstem, such as from tumor or MS placques, to the authors knowledge, are not reported as sources of inversion illusions.
+Discrete lesions of the brainstem, such as from tumor to the authors knowledge, are not reported as sources of inversion illusions.
 However in Wallenberg's syndrome, a stroke syndrome also called lateral medullary syndrome, otolith connections are disturbed and inversion illusions have been reported (Hornsteen 1974).

 |Human brainstem.
 Inversion illusions have been reported due to strokes related to disease of the vertebral arteries, the posterior inferior cerebellar arteries (PICA), and from the basilar artery (large vessel going down middle of brainstem).|